 Fund dividends will not be treated as qualified dividend income if a Fund does not meet holding period and other requirements with respect to dividend paying stocks in its portfolio, and the shareholder does not meet holding period and other requirements with respect to the Shares on which the dividends were paid.
 Distributions by a Fund of its net short-term capital gains will be taxable as ordinary income.
 Distributions from a Fund's net capital gain will be taxable to shareholders at long-term capital gains rates, regardless of how long shareholders have held their Shares.
 Distributions may be subject to state and local taxes.
+Because the Israel Fixed Income ETF's income is derived primarily from interest income, it is not expected that the Israel Fixed Income ETF will distribute qualified dividend income.

 In the case of corporate shareholders, certain dividends received by a Fund from U.S. corporations (generally, dividends received by the Fund in respect of any share of stock (1) with a tax holding period of at least 46 days during the 91-day period beginning on the date that is 45 days before the date on which the stock becomes ex-dividend as to that dividend and (2) that is held in an unleveraged position) and distributed and appropriately so reported by the Fund may be eligible for the 50% dividends received deduction.
-Certain preferred stock must have a holding period of at least 91 days during the 181-day period beginning on the date that is 90 days before the date on which the stock becomes ex-dividend to be eligible.
-Capital gain dividends distributed to a Fund from other RICs are not eligible for the dividends received deduction.
+Certain preferred stock must have a holding period of at least 91 days during the 181-day period beginning on the date that is 90 days before the date on which the stock becomes ex-dividend as to that dividend to be eligible.
+Capital gain dividends distributed to a Fund from other RICs are not eligible, and dividends distributed to a Fund from REITs are generally not eligible for the dividends received deduction.
 To qualify for the deduction, corporate shareholders must meet the minimum holding period requirement stated above with respect to their Shares, taking into account any holding period reductions from certain hedging or other transactions or positions that diminish their risk of loss with respect to their Shares, and, if they borrow to acquire or otherwise incur debt attributable to Shares, they may be denied a portion of the dividends received deduction with respect to those Shares.
 Certain of a Fund's investment strategies may limit its ability to distribute dividends eligible for the dividends received deduction for corporate shareholders.
+Because the Israel Fixed Income ETF's income is derived primarily from interest income, it is not expected that the Israel Fixed Income ETF's distributions would qualify for the dividends received deduction for corporate shareholders.